 of the bladder, esophagus, and pancreas.
 But green tea does not seem to help prevent stomach cancer

-There isn't enough information to know if green tea is effective for the other conditions people use it for including: kidney disease, heart disease
+There isn't enough information to know if green tea is effective for the other conditions people use it for including: kidney disease, heart disease, kidney stones

 , tooth decay, and others.

 Likely Effective for...

 - Genital warts.
 A specific green tea extract ointment (Veregen, Bradley Pharmaceuticals) is FDA-approved for treating genital warts.